gcwa/gcwa-devops/doc/MISC.md

 # Misc / Draft

-theses snippets will be move to proper documentation page once completed and tested (if they prove to be useful)
+theses snippets will be moved to proper documentation page once completed and tested (if they prove to be useful)

 ## CDX Indexer